It4innovations/hyperqueue/docs/jobs/openjobs.md

 Closing of already closed job throws an error.

+## Completion semantics

 Leaving open jobs has no overhead, but it does affect the semantics of job completion.
 A job is considered completed when all tasks have been completed and the job is *closed*.
-Therefore, `hq job wait ...` will wait until all tasks of the selected jobs are complete and the jobs are closed.
+Therefore, [`hq job wait`](cli:hq.job.wait) will wait until all tasks of the selected jobs are complete and the jobs are closed.

 If you want to wait only for completion of tasks and ignoring if job is open or closed then there is `hq job wait --without-close ...`.